Distributed Community Detection in Large Networks: Introduction

-In many real-world applications, it has often been observed that communities in large networks can be divided into groups such that nodes (or communities) within the same group have relatively high link probabilities while nodes (or communities) in different groups have much lower link probabilities.
+In many real-world applications, it has often been observed that communities in large networks can be divided into groups such that nodes (or communities) within the same group have relatively high link probabilities, while nodes in different groups have much lower link probabilities.
 One such example is the airline route network\footnote{https://openflights.org/data.html} which contains routes among airports spanning the globe.
 It can be seen that the group structure in the airline route network corresponds to geographical regions, where connections within the same region are much denser than connections across regions.
 Within each region (group), the airports are further divided into communities depending on connections due to different levels of economies, areas or politics.
 See Section \ref{subsec:6.1} for more details.

 Another illustrative example is the Facebook ego network\footnote{https://snap.stanford.edu/data}, which is created based on the ``friend lists'' of 10 ego people (see Figure \ref{fig:egofb} in Appendix).
-Naturally, people connected to the same ego person have higher link probabilities among themselves than to people connected to different ego persons.
-Therefore, it is reasonable to assume 10 groups are corresponding to the 10 ego people in the Facebook ego network.
+Naturally, people connected to the same ego person have higher link probabilities among themselves than to people connected to different egos.
+Therefore, it is reasonable to assume that there are 10 groups corresponding to the 10 egos in the Facebook ego network.
 Within each group, people could belong to different friend circles (communities), such as the colleague circle, the family circle, the classmate circle, etc, of the ego person.
 See Section \ref{subsec:6.2} for more details.